Home Page

 • Outline the medallion shape on the floor.

-• Attach a straight wood board along one of the lines to the floor.
+• Attach a straight wood board along with one of the lines to the floor.

-• Using the board as a guide, run the router along the board, so that the routing bit cuts inside.
+• Using the board as a guide, run the router along the board so that the routing bit cuts inside.
 Do it in few passes, about 3/16" at each pass until you cut to the subfloor.
 Run the bit so it would not cut beyond the ends of the line.
-The wood left in the corners would have to be chiseled afterwards.
+The wood left in the corners would have to be chiseled afterward.

 • Repeat for every straight line in the shape.